“Garmin's Fenix 6S Pro beefs up its fitness features without losing its focus on outdoor adventures.”

 - On the heavy side

 The Fenix 6S Pro may be the smallest watch in Garmin’s latest Fenix 6 series, but don’t let the small size fool you.
-The GPS watch is as rugged and full-featured as its bigger siblings.
+The GPS watch is as rugged and full-featured as its bigger siblings, which are some of the best smartwatches.
 It has a pulse oximeter for measuring oxygen levels in your body, a useful new PacePro metric, streaming music support, and rock solid navigation.

 All this and more is packed into the watch’s comfortable 42mm frame.
 I’ve been testing the $700 Pro version of the Fenix 6S, which includes music, maps, and Wi-Fi, to see how it compares to previous Fenix models and the competition.

 Before diving into the features, the biggest improvement on the Fenix 6 Series is the revamped interface, which still maintains Garmin’s characteristic look and feel.
 The new and improved default clock face neatly arranges all the significant metrics like temperature, barometer, altimeter, heart rate, and battery life right on the front screen.
 The data is large enough that you can easily see it but compact enough that it doesn’t get in the way of the time and date.

 I like the look so much that, for the first time, I haven’t felt an urge to change the clock face from the default setting.
 I like the little tweak to the battery meter, too.
 It now displays the number of days left before you have to charge, which, to me, is significantly more useful than a percentage.